-- 1. Verify that tire pressure is at specification. - 2.
+- 1. Verify that the tire pressures are at specification. - 2.
 Verify that rear suspension ride height (preload) is at specification. - 3.
-Position the motorcycle on a level surface with the headlight 32 ft.
-10 in.
-(10 m) from a wall. - 4.
-With the operator and passenger (if applicable) on board, bring the motorcycle to the fully upright position. - 5.
-Start the engine and switch the headlight to low beam.
-Observe the headlight aim on the wall. - 6.
-Make any necessary adjustments to headlight aim.
+Position the motorcycle on a level surface with the headlight 32 ft 10 in (10.0 m) from a wall. - 4.
+With the operator and passenger (if applicable) on board, bring the motorcycle to the fully upright position.